alinayakubenko/racer/README.md

 - Controller.
 Binds the request with the data model and passes the parameters to "race" method.
 - Service.
 Contains logic, search function and composes the response.
 - Models.
 Describes data models for request, response and errors.
-- Unit Tests (to be added)
+- Unit Tests
+- Utils.

 ### Problems and things yet to implement:
 ` `
-- Need to fix issue with HTTP requests that keep returning timeout error.
-- Terminate goroutines (if possible).
+- Add retry functionality.
-- Add Unit tests.
+- Add more Unit tests.
-- Add tracking of visited pages.
-- Finalize the response map and return the result path as JSON.
-- Find the way how add validation to the data model or something similar to javax.
+- Find another the way how add validation to the data model or something similar to javax.
+- Learn more how to create less coupled design in GO (packaging, layering and stuff).
+- Learn more about links and pointers and if possible improve memory usage by the app.

 ### How to test this app on local environment.
 ` `
 1. The simple way to try it is to clone it from the GitHub repo to the local environment, install Go and Gin package.
 2. in the console, from the app folder, execute command "go run WikiRacer" and confirm the app is running
-3. In Postman configure POST request to http://localhost:8080/wikirace
+3. In Postman configure POST request to http://localhost:8081/wikirace
 4. For header setup key: Content-Type with value: application/json ` `